Vitally's health scores strike the perfect balance between simplicity & power 💪

 You can also expand the breakdown of a specific health score here to see which conditions the account satisfies.
 If a column is colored (i.e. not grey), that means the account meets that condition.

 Health Scores in Customer Reporting Our Customer Reporting Dashboards provide a section for overall health of account segments over time.
 Make sure you click on the Health section to expand the graph 😉

 The graph displays the health of displayed accounts on each day/week/month.
 With all our HQ graphs, you can toggle between line graphs, bar graphs, or a table of raw data.

-And of course, if you add filters in the bottom left (e.g. you display only the accounts you are CSM of by selecting "My Accounts"), we'll auto-filter the data to only show the health of accounts matching your filters!
+And of course, if you add filters on the right, we'll auto-filter the data to only show the health of accounts matching your filters!